By Brian Yanity

 To maximize available funding for the rail bypass, strategic planning and investment will be needed to generate high ridership numbers on the existing Surf Line once full service is restored.
 Bringing passengers back in force means establishing promotional programs, convenient scheduling, and high standards of service excellence and reliability.
 For California and the nation it is vital that the railroad linking Los Angeles and San Diego be secure and endure for future generations.

-[an earlier version of this piece was published in Voice of OC on December 19, 2022]
+[an earlier version of this piece was published in the 1st Quarter 2023 issue of Steel Wheels magazine, and in Voice of OC on December 19, 2022]